SEUZFY/geoCFD/README.md

 - there is one possibility that `minkowski sum` will be in executing status for unkown time, if so restart geoCFD.
 - `remeshing` is sort of `beta` version, it should be warned that `remeshing` will be time-consuming, thus it is not recommended to activate.
 - it may take time for multiple adjacent blocks.
+- all adjacencies file need to meet some specific "format".